-On rare occasions, a student may be withdrawn at the recommendation of the appropriate Vice President for the following reasons: disciplinary actions, academic performance decisions and health or safety issues.
+On rare occasions, a student may be withdrawn at the recommendation of the appropriate Vice President for the following reasons: disciplinary actions, academic performance decisions or health and safety issues.
 Any student withdrawn from a class for administrative withdrawal will receive a WA on their transcript to indicate a College-Initiated Withdrawal.
 Administrative Withdrawals are not eligible for refunds.